Blasanka/data-structures/README.md

 # Data Structures using Java

+## Note:

+This repository updates everyday, check for updates and suggest anything.

 ## How to run:

 Download or clone the repository import to your favorite IDE and open any Main classes, then, you can run and check.